You are here

-If you have selected Print at Home tickets, they will have been emailed to you at the time of booking.
+If you have selected e-tickets, they will have been emailed to you at the time of booking.
 Occasionally they end up in the junk folder because of the attachment.
 If you are having problems finding it, please email email@example.com

 What is My Festival?

-How do I get a copy of the Festival brochure?
+How do I get a copy of the Edinburgh International Festival brochure?

-The full programme is generally announced in Spring each year.
-The full Festival programme will be announced on Wednesday 6 April 2016, but information about our opera event Norma is available now.
+The 2017 programme will be announced on Wednesday 15 March.
+Tickets will be available to everyone to book from Saturday 25 March.
 Make sure that you join our mailing list here to receive information as soon as it’s available.
-You can also follow us on Twitter, or like us on Facebook for insights and news about the Festival throughout the year.
+You can also follow us on Twitter, or like us on Facebook for insights and news about the International Festival throughout the year.

-Provisional dates for the Festival in forthcoming years are listed below.
+Provisional dates for the International Festival in forthcoming years are listed below.

 2017 - 4-28 August